 (Since we only need ten month names, I presume we'd drop July/August as the most recently-altered month names, making Sept-Dec's 7-10-derived names make sense again.)

 "But Tab!"
 I hear you cry, "The year isn't 360 days, it's 365!
 You just dropped those last five days!"
 You're right, we have to deal with those 5 (6 on leap years) days.
 I think there's only two reasonable possibilities.

 I like this solution because it keeps the year more regular overall.
 Every 200₆ days there's a single bonus day, making each "quint" of the year exactly 201₆ days long (the final one is 202₆ days on a leap year, an unavoidable complication).
-This helps things like corporate finance, as you don't have to normalize quinterly earnings by the number of days in each to make them comparable, like you do in our calendar (or else make the "quarters" not line up with the calendar exactly, which has its own problems).
+This is slightly better for corporate finance than my chosen solution.
 It also minimizes disruption to the overall week - every two months you just have a three-day weekend, easy-peasy.
-(It does weight the work/end ratio slightly further toward weekends, tho.)
+(It does weight the workday/weekend ratio slightly further toward weekends, tho.)

 The big downside of this is that it breaks nice date math - the distance between the 2nd of one month and the 2nd of the next is either 100₆ or 101₆, depending on which month you started from.
 Ordinary people would have to worry about off-by-one errors all the time when doing mental date arithmetic.
 And this doesn't just affect mental math; anything based on weekly schedules has to account for every dozenth week effectively having seven days - medication, work schedules, etc.

-Overall I think I prefer the second solution, adding a week to the end of the year.
+Overall I think my chosen solution, adding a week to the end of the year, is the best overall.
 Minimizing disruption to weekly schedules seems slightly more valuable than keeping quints regular.